mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 Action: specifies that subset of actions within a service that the permission allows or denies.
 Condition: optionally defines one or more additional restrictions that limit the actions allowed by the permission.

+Associating Policies with Principals

+A policy can be associated directly with an IAM user in one of two ways:

+- User Policy: these policies exist only in the context of the user to which they're attached.
+In the console, a user policy is entered intot the user interface on the IAM user page.
+- Manged Policies: createdi nthe Policies tab on the IAM page and exist independently of any individual user.

+### Multi-Factor Authentication (MFA)

+MFA requires you to verify your identity with both something you know and something you have.

+### Key rotation

+To protect your AWS infrastructure, access keys should be rotated regularly.

 ## References